shield-xrpfinance/shieldfinance/docs/technical/xaman-integration.md

 # Xaman (XUMM) Integration Technical Details

-This document covers the technical implementation of Xaman integration in Shield Finance.
+This document covers the technical implementation of Xaman integration in Shield Yield Vaults.

 ## Architecture Overview